 They have also featured on Fear the Walking Dead, with character Isabelle explaining that their aim was to create a better world, and that they will kill anyone that gets in their way.

 Who will be in the cast of the new Walking Dead spin-off and who is the director?

 Now that’s one thing we are sure of.
 It’s been revealed that many of the main cast of The Walking Dead will also appear in the new spin-off.

 Alexa Mansour will return as Hope, alongside Nicolas Cantu (Elton) and Hal Cumpston (Silas).

-Directing the 10 episode series will be Jordan Vogt-Roberts, who helmed Kong: Skull Island.
+Directing the 10-episode series will be Jordan Vogt-Roberts, who helmed Kong: Skull Island.

 What will the plot for the show be?

-“We’re thrilled that the Dead will keep walking into a new corner of the post-apocalyptic world, a corner that will present stories and characters unlike any that The Walking Dead has dramatized thus far, and that is bound to excite one of the most passionate fan bases in television,” David Madden of AMC revealed.
+“We’re thrilled that the Dead will keep walking into a new corner of the post-apocalyptic world, a corner that will present stories and characters unlike any that The Walking Dead has dramatized thus far, and that is bound to excite one of the most passionate fan bases in television,” David Madden of AMC said.

 It’s also been revealed that there will be significant differences between the new spin-off and The Walking Dead and Fear the Walking Dead.

 Speaking to The Hollywood Reporter‘s TV podcast, the show’s executive producer Scott Gimple says the difference revolves around “the system they’re tied into and trying to get out of,” and that it will be a completely separate system than what we’ve seen before.